Lwant-02/oasis-th-co/README.md

 #The Wild Oasis

-The practice project from the lesson.
+The practice project from the lesson.Built with React Query and supabase.